bbito/onyx-webos-app/README.md

 ```
 ### <a name="usage"></a>Usage

 For the most part this template works like the built-in app templates and you can find out more about enyo-dev and the template system at the [enyo-dev](https://github.com/enyojs/enyo-dev) repo.
-It differs from the built-in templates in that it also includes a "webos-meta" directory which contains an Enyo `icon.png` and an `appinfo.json` file for use with the legacy Palm/HP webOS SDK's `palm-package` command.

-* Edit the `webos-meta/appinfo.json` file to reflect your project
+* Edit the `appinfo.json` file to reflect your project
 * Run `enyo pack`
-* Copy the `icon.png` and your modified `appinfo.json` file from `webos-meta` into the `dist` directory
 * Run `palm-package dist`
 * Enjoy!